 Do not disturb the surgical site or sites (no spitting or rinsing for 24 hours).
-Sutures were placed by your doctor that will dissolve within 7-14 days (but they might come out sooner).
+Sutures may have been placed by your doctor that will dissolve within 7-14 days (but they might come out sooner) or non-dissolving sutures may have been placed which need to be removed at your post-operative appointment.
 It is not unusual to continue having some bleeding well into the evening after surgery and some bleeding or redness in the saliva is normal for 24 hours.
 Excessive bleeding can be controlled by placing a gauze pad on the surgical site and biting down firmly.
 Continue pressure for 30 minutes.
-If the tooth was uprighted (placed into the correct position), don't bite directly on the gauze, as it can push the tooth back into the position it was prior to surgery.

 If bleeding continues, place a moist tea bag over the surgical site for 30 minutes (the tannic acid in the tea helps to form a clot).
 If heavy bleeding continues, please call our office for further instructions.